WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - using API, you can download **specific byte range** for a given object.

-#### Events
+#### Event notifications

 - these can be send to **SNS, SQS or Lambda**.

+- be aware of the **delivery SLA**.
+You might be surprise to learn that
+  > Amazon S3 event notifications are designed to be delivered at least once.
+Typically, event notifications are delivered in seconds but can sometimes take a minute or longer.

+##### Via CloudTrail

+- _CloudTrail_ will record s3 events, this **has nothing to do with `event notifications`**

 - the events are **object based events**.
 If you want **all s3 events** you should:

   - create **`CloudTrail` for this bucket**

   - use **`CloudWatch rule` with `CloudTrail` integration** and select given destination.

-- be aware of the **delivery SLA**.
-You might be surprise to learn that
-  > Amazon S3 event notifications are designed to be delivered at least once.
-Typically, event notifications are delivered in seconds but can sometimes take a minute or longer.
+- read my blog post https://dev.to/aws-builders/amazon-s3-to-aws-stepfunctions-pattern-4eog

 ##### Filtering rules